FC Barcelona Profile

 Over the years, the club has had many high-profile supporters.
 These include Pope John Paul II and former Spanish Prime Minister Jose Luis Rodriguez Zapatero.

 Similar to rivals Real Madrid, Barcelona are an organisation owned by the membership.
 It is impossible to buy shares in the club and the only way to have a say in its running is to become a member.

 In 2010, the club's worth was estimated to be around $1billion by Forbes - a figure only bettered by Manchester United, Arsenal and Real Madrid.
 This increased to around $2.6billion three years later and to $3.2billion in 2014.

 In 2017, the club was ranked the fourth most valuable sports team on the planet, being rated at $3.64billion.
 A year later, Barca's first team became the highest paid sports team in the world with the average player salary reaching $13.8million per year.

 As things stand, the club is in the midst of a huge financial crisis on the back of the COVID-19 pandemic and high spending over the past few transfer windows.

-The financial instability of the club has seen Barca sell the likes of Luis Suarez for a pittance as they aim to restore calm to their finances.
+The financial instability of the club has seen Barca offload the likes of Luis Suarez and Lionel Messi for a pittance as they aim to restore calm to their finances.